-For six years, the Enhancing Community Resilience Programme (ECRP) has helped vulnerable people to move beyond survival and subsistence, to enjoy thriving and dignified lives.
+For six years, the Enhancing Community Resilience Programme (ECRP) helped vulnerable people to move beyond survival and subsistence, to enjoy thriving and dignified lives.

-To mark the end of one of our biggest and most successful programmes, tackling extreme poverty and hunger and strengthening the resilience of around 420,000 people in parts of Malawi hardest hit by climate change, Christian Aid has produced this new short film:
+To mark the end of one of our biggest and most successful programmes, tackling extreme poverty and hunger and strengthening the resilience of around 420,000 people in parts of Malawi hardest hit by climate change, Christian Aid produced this short film:

 Background to ECRP

 Christian Aid and its fellow consortium members CARE International Malawi and ActionAid Malawi together managed 10 local organisations with long-standing local experience who deliver ECRP on the ground.

 ECRP enabled vulnerable households to move beyond survival and subsistence, to enjoy thriving and dignified lives: enough food and a steady income, safe conditions, and the resources and confidence to embrace new opportunities and manage risks that threaten them.

 Christian Aid and its partners worked closely with DISCOVER, a sister consortium under the ECRP banner led by Concern Universal.